 Our major residency accrediting body, the ACGME, now requires programs to teach residents "systems-based practice" and how to evaluate practice outcomes.
 We will be judged in the future on the outcomes of our resident performance.

 In order to address these important issues, the Department created the section on quality to help monitor our clinical and business performance, institute appropriate changes in our practice based upon evidence-based guidelines and practice advisories, educate our faculty and residents on this new quality paradigm, and help to lead the nation in this initiative.
 There are a few departments in the country that have devoted appropriate resources to such an endeavor.
 The section will utilize our Quality Improvement, Education, and Clinical Practice Committees, as well as our Department's financial staff, to work together to improve quality measures.
-A full time data manager will assist with data collection, mining and analysis, and web-based in-service education.
-The department's finincial staff will assist in fiscal analysis and provide fiduciary direction.
+A full-time data manager will assist with data collection, mining and analysis, and web-based in-service education.
+The department's financial staff will assist in fiscal analysis and provide fiduciary direction.
 This effort is lead by Drs.
-Art Boudreaux, Robin Walters, Susan Black, and Jim Hunter.
-Teresa Mahaffey, Dawn Bulgarella and Kamara Savage.
+Art Boudreaux, Robin Walters, Susan Black, Jim Hunter, Teresa Mahaffey, Dawn Bulgarella and Kamara Savage.
 Many others will contribute to the effort to improve our practice.
 We are indebted to Tony Jones, M.D., for his insight in providing the support necessary to make this effort possible.